miscalculation/maheen-website/content/pages/info.md

       actions:
         justifyContent: flex-start
     text: >+
-      \<div style="text-align: center">With over seven years of experience in the utilities industry, I possess a robust background in data mining, data analysis, and business process improvement.
+      \<div style="text-align: right">With over seven years of experience in the utilities industry, I possess a robust background in data mining, data analysis, and business process improvement.
 I hold a Master of Science in Information with a specialization in Big Data Analytics from the University of Michigan, Ann Arbor, earned in December 2020.I currently